Recorded at Insight Meditation Satsang

 As a colloquial term now, “bodhisattva” has kind of replaced the Christian “saint” in some contexts as a term for someone who is devoting significant spiritual energy to the welfare of others.
 You can see how this idea evolved from the early sources.
 Originally, “bodhisattva” was about a vow made in the presence of a Buddha to become a Buddha yourself because that’s the most powerful way to express and teach the Dharma.
 Then the focus was put on the enormous length of time it takes to become a Buddha, with the natural result being that these aspiring Buddhas are hanging out in the ordinary world for a super long time, presumably helping out while they’re in training.
 Then these impossible vows were invented, turning the period of training into an intentional infinite delay based in compassion.
 Now, with the postmodern death of literal rebirth as the framework in which these eternities are being expressed, all that’s left is the intention to be of service.
 Bodhisattvas are now basically spiritual social workers.

 I know that’s reductive, and ignores the nondual mystical grandeur of the bodhisattva traditions.
 We’ll get there, but first I want to talk about ethics.
 If bodhisattvas by definition are practicing for the well-being of others, you would expect a concern with ethics to be their primary domain.
 Ethics (Pāli: sīla or Sanskrit: śīla) is the domain of practice that is explicitly relational.
 The “five precepts” emphasized in the Theravāda tradition are guidelines for harm reduction in five domains where our actions most affect others, prohibiting killing, stealing, sexual misconduct, lying, and drunken misconduct.
-And indeed, Subhūti’s opening question in the Diamond Sūtra, the early Prajñāpāramitā (“Perfection of Wisdom”) text that establishes the Mahāyāna bodhisattva ideal, is about actions: “If a noble son or daughter should set forth on the body side for path, how should they stand, how should they walk, and how should they control their thoughts?”
+And indeed, Subhūti’s opening question in the Diamond Sūtra, the early Prajñāpāramitā (“Perfection of Wisdom”) text that establishes the Mahāyāna bodhisattva ideal, is about actions: “If a noble son or daughter should set forth on the bodhisattva path, how should they stand, how should they walk, and how should they control their thoughts?”
 (Diamond Sūtra 2, tr.
 Red Pine)

 This stock question is considered to be a gloss for the entire training.
 What is the posture of the bodhisattva?
 How do they move through the world?
 And how do they deal with the mind?
 There is a tension we can feel throughout these teachings, and it manifests here in the tension between training and service.
 The bodhisattva path is clearly focused on training, emphasizing long eons of practice and the qualities (“perfections,” pāramīs) that must be cultivated.
 But the emotional resonance of the role as a heroic archetype focuses on service.